KxSystems/docs/docs/kb/http.md

 ### Creating HTTP requests

-kdb+ has helper methods, which provide functionality as described in the linked reference material:
+kdb+ has helper methods that provide functionality as described in the linked reference material:

 * [.Q.hg](../ref/dotq.md#hg-http-get) for performing a HTTP GET, where a query string can be sent in the URL
 * [.Q.hp](../ref/dotq.md#hp-http-post) for performing a HTTP POST, where data transmitted is sent in the request body